AndiWR/Team-Allocator/README.md

 <br/>

 <h3>How to Use it</h3>
 Pretty straightforward, the program will allocate the team member into 2 team and also select one of the team member as Captain.
-You can allocate the team memebr many times until you're statisfied with the team allocation
+You can allocate the team member many times until you're statisfied with the team allocation
 <br/>
 <br/>